Home Care FAQ

 • Seniors with dementia may be less confused at home

-• Continuous home care for patients who cannot be unattended is available
+• Continuous home care for your loved one who cannot be unattended is available

 • Daily or weekly visits are available based on the needs of the patient